CristelVeefkind/R-Capstone/shiny/README.md

 * News
 * Twitter

 The original english corpus combined over 580 MB of language information.
 Which summed up to over half a billion characters.
-After processing the data our model consists out of almost **millions of ngram tokens**.
+After processing the data our model consists out of **millions of ngram tokens**.

 ## Prediction App: